wgslsmith/reducer-benchmarks/README.md

 This repo contains a collection of shaders that Tint or Naga (mostly Naga) compile to invalid HLSL/MSL, as well as scripts for comparing the performance of several reduction tools using [`wgslsmith`](https://github.com/wgslsmith/wgslsmith).

+The test cases in this repo should be reproducible with wgslsmith/wgslsmith@f8917cad59365befc7adea829460423796c41b56.

 ## Installing reducers

 For Perses, use https://github.com/wgslsmith/perses.
 Make sure to set the following in `$WGSLSMITH_DIR/wgslsmith.toml`: